WSLockhart/WSLockhart.github.io/physics.md

-> "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."  - Hermann Minkowski
+> "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."  - Hermann Minkowski, 1908

 ### Videos: